Intervencion/OpenPatch-NDSGameList/README.md

 # Testing
 I find [Twilight Menu++ for the 3DS](https://github.com/RocketRobz/TWiLightMenu) the best sandbox for tests since it doesn't autopatch.
 Instructions on how to use on their github linked before.

+# Non-Windows users
+You can use [NDS ROM Patcher](https://github.com/al3xtjames/nds-rom-patcher).
+Instructions are there, and you'll need Python3 to make it work.

 # Disclaimer
 I did not make OpenPatch.
 I'm not a programmer.
 Huge credits to its author(s) I'm just adding it on releases to make it easier for users to find it.